ggian00/unice/README.md

 #### Option -e course_ID_1 coursed_ID_2 ... course_ID_n

 Specify which courses you want to install by providing the corresponding ID.
+Downloaded files' names will be generated automatically.

 #### Option -f courses_file_name